kexin-zhang/airbnb-vs-hotels/data/README.md

 * title: title of review
 * text: text content of review
 * url: this is the hotel's TripAdvisor url, use this to match up reviews with hotels

+# Uploading Data
+`es_uploader.py` -  Python script to load data into an Elasticsearch instance.

+Requires the elasticsearch package.
+Install it with pip: `pip install elasticsearch`

+Each file can be uploaded individually with a corresponding method call in `es_uploader`.